 Gurgling: This can also mean particles from hard water are circulating and building up.
 You may need a professional to remove the scale or replace the unit.

 Boiling: A boiling sound can mean the tank is overheating.
 This increases the pressure to a dangerous level, so emergency service is a must.

 Noise can indicate improper temperature settings, a faulty temperature-pressure relief valve, or that hot water pipes need to be insulated.
 It can also mean Kansas City water heater installation to replace your old unit is the best answer.
 Never put off service.

 Contact an Experienced Kansas City Plumber!

-Of course, there are numerous other issues that a water heater can experience that could not be addressed in this post.
-If you are not sure what the issue with your water heater is, or if you face complex problems that require the assistance of a Kansas City plumber, do not hesitate to contact A-1 Sewer & Septic Service, Inc. Our team of plumbing technicians can provide the excellent service you need, even on weekends or in the evening, for no extra charge.
-Call our office today to get your no-obligation quote.
+Of course, there are numerous other issues that a hot water heater can experience that could not be addressed in this post.
+If you are not sure what the issue with your water heater is, face complex problems that require the assistance of a Kansas City plumber, or want to see what a new water heater installation may look like, do not hesitate to contact A-1 Sewer & Septic Service, Inc. Our team of plumbing technicians can provide the excellent service you need, even on weekends or in the evening.
+Call our office today to get your quote.